edouardparis/edouardparis.github.io/content/_index.md

    \/_/\/_/   \/_____/   \/_____/   \/_____/   \/_____/
 ```

-My name is Edouard Paris.
+My name is Édouard Paris.

 I am a French engineer in computer science and applied mathematics.
 Find me on: